 Remember, faster growing trees, such as ash, sweetgum, or willow, may cause more issues because they grow faster.
 Slower growing trees are a better alternative, but they still need to be removed and another tree replanted every eight to ten years to avoid their roots from becoming an issue.
 Also, make sure you plant trees far from your sewer lines, that way you can help avoid damage and avoid those pesky (and sometimes costly) sewer line repairs.
-If you’re unsure where your sewer lines are, ask D & K Heating Service Experts to flag the path of the sewer pipes.
+If you’re unsure where your sewer lines are, ask D & K Heating by Service Experts to flag the path of the sewer pipes.